Find Affordable College Courses

 $15,726 Average Tuition & Fees

-California University of Pennsylvania did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #12 on the list.
-Located in the small suburb of California, Cal U is a public school with a moderately-sized student population.
+California University of Pennsylvania ranked #12 on this year’s Best Value Communication & Journalism Schools in the Middle Atlantic Region list.
+Located in the small suburb of California, Cal U is a public college with a moderately-sized student population.

 Full Communication & Journalism at California University of Pennsylvania Report